 “Policy costing” is the estimation of the fiscal impacts that a proposal will have.
-These comprise positive or negative changes over the forecast period (the current year and the following four years) in:
+These are made up of positive or negative changes over the forecast period (the current year and the following four years) in:

 - Revenue and/or expenditure (operating or capital).

 - Operating Balance before Gains and Losses (OBEGAL) and net debt.

 - If relevant, contingent liabilities and fiscal risk.

 How to cost a policy

 There are a number of general principles to be followed when costing policies.